demisto/COPS/README.md

 ![COPS logo](/images/Hello-world-COPS.png)

 ### Example playbook task by task explanation
-0. This is the playbok first task, just dummy task to hold start point of playbook
+0. This is the playbook first task, just dummy task to hold start point of playbook
 1. Hello world COPS - print/echo "Hello DFIR community, this is COPS!"
 2. Is this incident high severity - condition task to check if incident severity high, if so go to task #3, otherwise go to task #4
-3. Investigate it! - manual task the anylst needs to preform
+3. Investigate it! - manual task the analyst needs to preform
-4. Go Sleep - manual task the anylst needs to preform
+4. Go Sleep - manual task the analyst needs to preform

 ------